claudivanfilho/nodejs-react-typescript-heroku-demo/README.md

 // setup
 $ yarn setup

-// run front adn back in development mode
+// running front and back in development mode
 $ yarn dev
 ```

 ## Tests

-The test cases are based in a serie of articles:
+The front-end test cases are based in a serie of articles:

 - https://kentcdodds.com/blog/why-i-never-use-shallow-rendering
 - https://kentcdodds.com/blog/testing-implementation-details